Questions from some of my favourite skeptics

 All of these are certainly valid thoughts and feelings.
 The bottom line: you don’t need to shake things up at all.
 There’s nothing inherently wrong with status quo.
 Yet there may come a time when you notice you’re feeling less satisfied with being “alright” and “fine”.
 In response to this feeling, you may start trying to feel more satisfied, less restless.
 If you’re like most of us, you’ll turn to solutions ‘out there’ — new purchases; more work, different work; change of house, change of spouse; maybe travel.
 Anything you do that creates busy-ness also helps you create diversion from the feeling of disquiet inside.
 It’s the stage after this, when no matter what you ‘do’ the restlessness won’t go away, that it’s time to journey within.
 That’s where the solution, the only solution, resides.
 This is the time for a life transition from busy human doing to fulfilled human being.

-People are dying in Syria and here I am complaining about my unhappy life.
+People are dying in the world and here I am complaining about my unhappy life.

 It’s too selfish to focus on changing me.

 Great if you don’t have kids or a partner, but I have to consider them.